nus-cs2103-AY2122S1/ip/docs/README.md

 > Substitutable keywords: `ls`.
 ________
 ### Exiting the app
-If you're bored of Tiger, you can leave the app.
-The usage is `bye`.
+To quit the app, the usage is `bye`.

 Example: `bye` - quits the app.